jaedag/flc-admin-portal/README.md

 ## PHASE 4: Geolocation (Google Earth Replacement) (Sheep Seeking)

-1. Plot centres on a map
+1. Plot fellowships, bacentas, and centres on a map
-2. Plot leaders and members on a map
+2. Plot all members on a map
 3. Plot outreach venues on a map with information on area populations, cost of bussing, etc
    <br/>